gprMax/gprMax/docs/source/gprmodelling.rst

     Single FDTD Yee cell showing electric (red), magnetic (green), and zeroed out (grey) field components for 2D transverse magnetic (TM) z-direction mode.

-Using this approach means that Maxwell's equations in 3D (shown in :eq:`maxwell3D` as six coupled partial differential equations) reduce to the corresponding 2D form - in this case 2D TMz (shown in in :eq:`maxwell2DTMz`).
+Using this approach means that Maxwell's equations in 3D, shown in :eq:`maxwell3D` as six coupled partial differential equations, reduce to the corresponding 2D form - in this case 2D TMz, shown in :eq:`maxwell2DTMz`.

 .. math::
     :label: maxwell3D